The Union Soldiers of Shockoe Hill

 Pvt.
 James Warnes

 James Warnes was born in England.
-In 1861 he was a farmer and married father of two in Oswego County, New York.
+In 1861 he was a farmer and father of two in Oswego County, New York.
 He enlisted in Company "E", 81st New York Infantry in December 1861, but was soon transferred to Company "H".
 On 31 May 1862, at the Battle of Seven Pines, he was wounded and captured, dying in Richmond a few days later.
 His names appears on the POW marker as "James Wormes".

 The "Friends of Shockoe Hill Cemetery" organization welcomes the chance to work with relatives and place more such markers.

-Copyright © 2025 The Union Soldiers of Shockoe Hill - All Rights Reserved.
+Copyright © 2026 The Union Soldiers of Shockoe Hill - All Rights Reserved.

 Powered by